covcom/205CDE/06 Advanced CSS3/README.md

 ## CSS box model

-First, open the file **boxmodel.html** that illustrates the CSS box model which is vital for understanding how to set the dimensions, margins and paddings of elements in a web page.
+First, open the file **boxmodel.html** that illustrates the CSS box model which is vital for understanding how to set the dimensions, margins, and paddings of elements in a web page.
 Check the contents of the file.
 You notice that it contains four paragraph elements, each labeled to belong to a different class.

 Create a file called **boxstyles.css** and link it to the HTML file.